 PRTFs are limited in size to 30 beds within the state of West Virginia according to the West Virginia State Plan.
-PRTFs providing services to children out of state are limited to the number of beds prescribed by that state's plan or licensure.
+PRTFs providing services to children out of state are limited to the number of beds required by their state's plan or their state's licensure.